DrLex0/quake-frogbots/README.md

 11. Bots can _strafe run_ along a wall to boost their speed and make longer jumps.

+12. Allow to override default bot skill level, and also to override bot ‘smartness,’ through cvars.
+    - If the `fb_custom_skill` cvar is nonzero, it will be used at game start, ignoring any `d_skill` info value from configs.
+A value of zero causes the cvar to be ignored, skill level 0 is represented by value -1.
+The cvar is updated when using the `skilldown/up` commands, which means changes will be persistent in engines like ezQuake that automatically store cvars.
-12. Allowed to set bot _‘smartness’_ through a cvar.
-Default (if zero or not set) is to link smartness to bot skill level (maxing out at 10 and above), making the bots easier on lower skill settings.
+    - If the `fb_custom_smart` cvar is nonzero, it overrides _smartness._ Smartness controls some advanced bot behavior.
+By default, it is linked to bot skill level (maxing out at 10 and above), making the bots easier on lower skill settings (in classic Frogbot, it was hard-coded at 10).
+The value can be between 0 to 10, but again, the cvar is ignored if its value is 0, use a negative value to represent minimum smartness 0.
-    To override smartness, set the `fb_smartness` cvar to a value between 1 to 10, or negative (= dumbest).
-In classic Frogbot, it was hard-coded at 10.

 13. Allow to set _custom bot names_ through localinfo `frobo_name1` through `frobo_name16` variables.